-He established his own typographic studio in 1911, and by mid 1920s was involved in commercial packaging.
-He left advertising in 1926 to open an industrial design firm in New York City and added industrial design to his letterhead in 1927, receiving his first contract with Eastman Kodak effective January 1, 1928.
-He designed a number of well-known cameras for Kodak, including an Art Deco gift camera (1928), Baby Brownie (1934), Bantam Special (1936), and the Brownie Hawkeye (1950).
+He established his own typographic studio in 1911, and by the mid-1920s became involved in commercial packaging.
+He left advertising in 1926 to open an industrial design firm in New York City and added industrial design to his letterhead in 1927, receiving his first contract with Eastman Kodak on Jan.
+1, 1928.
+Teague designed a number of well-known cameras for Kodak, including an Art Deco gift camera (1928), Baby Brownie (1934), Bantam Special (1936) and the Brownie Hawkeye (1950).
 He designed the Marmon 16, introduced in 1932, and the trend-setting Texaco gas stations (1936).

-Through his foresight and leadership, the Teague Design Firm established ongoing partnerships with corporations such as Ford, Texaco, Kodak, Polaroid and Boeing that set the standard for designer/client relationships.
-Teague and his team of 185 designers created some of the most innovative and memorable products of our time, including the Polaroid Model 95, the Kodak Baby Brownie, the Boeing Stratocruiser, the Maxwell House Automatic Coffee Making Machine, UPS delivery trucks and Steinway pianos.
-Teague also helped establish the profession’s influence in the public sphere with his contributions to the 1939 World’s Fair in New York and projects for the US Navy and NASA.
+Through his foresight and leadership, his design firm TEAGUE established ongoing partnerships with corporations such as Ford, Texaco, Kodak, Polaroid and Boeing that set the standard for designer/client relationships.
+Teague and his team of 185 designers created some of the most innovative and memorable products of our time, including the Polaroid Model 95, Boeing Stratocruiser, Maxwell House Automatic Coffee Making Machine, UPS delivery trucks and Steinway pianos.
+Teague also helped establish the profession’s influence in the public sphere with his contributions to the 1939 World’s Fair in New York City and projects for the US Navy and NASA.

 Even as he enjoyed these tremendous personal successes, Teague retained a philosophical perspective on the future of design and a leading advocate for other professionals.
-His 1940 book Design This Day remains one of the most powerful statements of design as an interdisciplinary approach to solving problems and building environments.
-In 1944, Teague joined Raymond Loewy and Henry Dreyfuss to create The Society of Industrial Design (SID) and served as its first president.
+His 1940 book, Design This Day, remains one of the most powerful statements of design as an interdisciplinary approach to solving problems and building environments.
+In 1944, Teague joined Raymond Loewy, FIDSA, and Henry Dreyfuss, FIDSA, to create The Society of Industrial Design (SID).
+Teague served as its first president.
 That early professional organization evolved into IDSA in 1965.